March Days: Casualties

-Azerbaijani delegation to the 1919 Paris Peace Conference provided the following interpretation of the March Days:
+The Azerbaijani delegation to the 1919 Paris Peace Conference provided the following interpretation of the March Days:

 The leader of Baku Soviet, Stepan Shahumyan, claimed that more than 3,000 killed in two days from both sides.
-However, in his October 1918 article for the Armenian Herald, publication of the Boston-based Armenian National Union of America, one of the prominent ARF leaders, Karekin Pastermadjian, asserted that over 10,000 Azerbaijanis and nearly 2,500 Armenians were killed during the March Days of 1918.
+However, in his October 1918 article for the Armenian Herald – a publication of the Boston-based Armenian National Union of America – prominent ARF leader Karekin Pastermadjian asserted that over 10,000 Azerbaijanis and nearly 2,500 Armenians were killed.